C in 100 Seconds: Pass by Reference | Episode 19

 Video: C in 100 Seconds: Pass by Reference — Pointers as Parameters | Episode 19 by Taught by Celeste AI - AI Coding Coach

-By default, C functions receive copies of their arguments.
-Change the copy inside the function and the original is untouched.
-To actually modify the caller's variables, you pass pointers.
+C functions get copies of their arguments.
+To modify the caller's variables, you pass pointers — and the function writes through them.

 #include <stdio.h>